July 20, 2017

 What are my options when I’m having trouble meeting minimum loan payments?

 If you expect your financial difficulty to be short term, such as if you are in between jobs or are on medical leave, you can temporarily suspend payments on federal student loans.
-However, your loans will continue to accrue interest, meaning they’ll be a bit more expensive overall.
+However, your loans will continue to accrue interest, meaning you will owe more when you resume payments.

 You may also be able to extend the time you have to repay federal loans by using an extended repayment plan.